-At this altitude, climate conditions are extreme – sunshine is particularly intense, winters are cold, frost is frequent, and thermal amplitude, the temperature variation between day and night, may reach 77°F. This difference in temperature favors the concentration of the chemical elements that characterize our grapes.
+At this altitude, the climatic conditions are extreme: ultraviolet radiation is particularly intense, winters are cold, frost is frequent and the thermal amplitude, i.e. the temperature difference between day and night, can reach 77°F during the summer.